-A looming long-term problem for Kazakhstan's pension funds is the lack of asset diversity (Fitch, 2002: 11), which in turn reflects low levels of investment demand outside the nation's petrochemical industry (which taps international resources of a completely different scale).
-Low aggregate investment demand means few bond issues by firms or local governments; given restrictions on international asset holdings of pension funds, this inherently means great asset concentration (especially when one considers that bank deposits by the funds ultimately are largely investments in government debt).
+A looming long-term problem for Kazakhstan's pension funds is the lack of asset diversity restrictions on international asset holdings of pension funds, this inherently means great asset concentration (especially when one considers that bank deposits by the funds ultimately are largely investments in government debt).
 As of the end of September 2001, pension fund holdings included 62% sovereign eurobonds and RK Government paper, as against 20% invested in corporate bonds and 7% in A shares (Fitch, 2002: 11).
 While development of a mortgage market, new municipal bond issues, and economic growth all will contribute to asset diversification, it is clear that there is a very long way to go.
 At present, the pension funds still provide semi-captive savings to the Kazkahstan Government.